-Authorizing us to issue more shares than currently authorized by the Certificate of Incorporation will not affect materially any substantive rights, powers or privileges of stockholders.
-The terms of any shares of preferred stock to be authorized, including dividend or interest rates, conversion prices, voting rights, redemption prices, maturity dates, and similar matters will be determined by the Board of Directors.
+Authorizing us to issue more shares of common stock than currently authorized by the Certificate of Incorporation will not affect materially any substantive rights, powers or privileges of our stockholders.
 Our common stock does not have cumulative voting rights or preemptive rights for the purchase of additional shares of any class of capital stock.
-The additional shares of common and preferred stock for which authorization is sought are identical to the shares of our common and preferred stock now authorized.
+The additional shares of common stock for which authorization is sought are identical to the shares of our common stock now authorized.
 However, the issuance of additional shares of common stock may, among other things, have a dilutive effect on the earnings per share and on the equity and voting power of existing stockholders and may adversely affect the market price for our common stock.
-From the date of this proxy statement until the date of our Annual Meeting, we may offer to the public shares of our authorized but unissued common stock in one or more public offerings, including through underwriters, our registered Controlled Equity OfferingSM program or through our registered Amended and Restated Dividend Reinvestment and Direct Stock Purchase Plan.
+On the other hand, if we do not receive stockholder approval on this Proposal 2, we will be hindered in our ability to raise capital to pursue new investment opportunities that could be beneficial to us and our stockholders, or in certain circumstances from raising capital to reduce leverage, if market conditions warrant.
+This reduced flexibility would also put us at a competitive disadvantage to our peers.
+From the date of the proxy statement until the date of our Annual Meeting, we may offer to the public shares of our authorized but unissued common stock in one or more public offerings, including through underwriters, our two registered at-the-market offering programs or through our registered Amended and Restated Dividend Reinvestment and Direct Stock Purchase Plan.